SmartMeshFoundation/Spectrum/README.md

         level: "Signer"
     }

 ## Bind your own miner id to wallet address

-    Users can bind their block ID to a wallet address:
+    Users can bind their miner ID to a wallet address:

     > tribe.bind("account","password")